Wigner-GPU-Lab/Teaching/CMake/Lesson2_LinkC_CPP/README.md

 target_link_libraries(app PRIVATE util)
 ```

-Should one be confused what's going on here, all will be made clear momentarily.
+Should one be confused by what's going on here, all will be made clear momentarily.

 ## The `add_library` command